ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-08-flask-redis-celery-mcdo.md

 Notice that I lumped the cashier crew and the LED screen together?
 It's because these are the two interfaces that we interact with during our time in Mcdo.
-The LED screen is just a conduit of the actual database that stores and manages data behind it (the **Database Backend**).
+The LED screen is just a view of the actual database that stores and manages data behind it (the **Database Backend**).
 Lastly, the actual processes that take our request and make something out of it are called our **Workers**.